knrumsey/quack/README.md

 Zamo, M., & Naveau, P. (2018).
 Estimation of the continuous ranked probability score with limited information and applications to ensemble weather forecasts.
 Mathematical Geosciences, 50(2), 209-234.

+Shao, Q., Younes, A., Fahs, M., & Mara, T. A. (2017).
+Bayesian sparse polynomial chaos expansion for global sensitivity analysis.
+Computer Methods in Applied Mechanics and Engineering, 318, 474-496.